tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 Cross-domain functionality depends on [how Respect Google Consent Mode is set](#respect-google-consent-mode).

-If the enable_cross_domain_tracking option is enabled, the Nameless Analytics Client-side tracker tag will set a JavaScript event listener on every link click.
+If the enable_cross_domain_tracking option is enabled, the Nameless Analytics Client-side Tracker Tag will set a JavaScript event listener on every link click.

 When a user clicks on a cross-domain link, the event listener sends a get_user_data request to the Nameless Analytics Server-Side client tag to retrieve cookie values since they are not accessible from the browser ([they are HttpOnly](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cookies)).
 The Nameless Analytics Server-Side client tag responds with the cookie values and the JavaScript event listener decorates the URL with a parameter named na_id with the current session_id.

 After that, the user is redirected to the destination website.

-When the user lands on the destination website and a page_view event is triggered, the Nameless Analytics Client-Side tracker tag checks if there is a na_id parameter in the URL.
+When the user lands on the destination website and a page_view event is triggered, the Nameless Analytics Client-side Tracker Tag checks if there is a na_id parameter in the URL.
 If it is present, the hit will contain a cross_domain_id parameter.

 The Nameless Analytics Server-Side client tag will add it to the request and set back the cookies with those values.

-If enable_cross_domain_tracking option is disabled or respect_consent_mode is true and analytics_storage is denied, the Nameless Analytics Client-side tracker tag will not set any listener or will not send any hit if the consent was changed from granted to denied.
+If enable_cross_domain_tracking option is disabled or respect_consent_mode is true and analytics_storage is denied, the Nameless Analytics Client-side Tracker Tag will not set any listener or will not send any hit if the consent was changed from granted to denied.

 </details>